Table of Contents

 SYNTAX:

-operation - one of backup|restore; optional parameter; default is backup
+operation - one of check|backup|restore; optional parameter

-Name_of_service - name of database service
+profile - name of database profiles

 You get a list of all available services without parameter